mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 The ``SANSSliceEvent`` algorithm creates a sliced workspaces from an event-based SANS input workspace according to the settings in the state object.
 The algorithm will extract a slice based on a start and end time which are set in the state object.
-In addition the data type, ie if the slice is to be taken from a sample or a can workspace can be specified.
+In addition the data type, i.e. if the slice is to be taken from a sample or a can workspace can be specified.
 Note that the monitor workspace is not being sliced but scaled by the ratio of the proton charge of the sliced workspace to the full workspace.